Augmentations, Fillings, and Clusters for 2-Bridge Links: Background on Legendrian Links

 such that \begin{itemize} \item a neighborhood of each puncture is mapped to one of the four quadrants of a crossing of $\Pi_{xy}(\Lambda)$; \item $\Delta(p)=a$ and the neighborhood of $a$ is mapped to a quadrant of the crossing $a$ decorated with a positive Reeb sign; \item for $i=1,\ldots, m$, $\Delta$ sends $q_i$ to $b_i$ and a neighborhood of $q_i$ is mapped to a quadrant of the crossing $b_i$ decorated with a negative Reeb sign. \end{itemize}

 Let $\Delta(a)$ denote the moduli space of such rigid holomorphic disks $\Delta$.
 Define $w(\Delta)$ to be the product of Reeb chords at the negative Reeb sign corners and base points on the boundary of the disk as we go around the disk in the counterclockwise direction starting and ending at the corner at $a$.
-A base point labeled $ s_{i}^{\pm1}$ contributes $ s_{i}^{\pm 1}$ if it is traversed along the orientation of $s_i$ and $s_{i}^{\mp1}$ otherwise.
+A co-oriented basepoint $ s_{i}$ contributes $s_{i}$ if the orientation on the boundary of the disk agrees with the co-orientation of $s_i$ and $s_{i}^{-1}$ otherwise.

 For each Reeb chord $a$ of $\Lambda$ given by a crossing of $\Pi_{xy}(\Lambda)$, the differential is given by:

 The Legendrian dg-algebra $(\SA(\Lambda),\partial)$ is well-known to be a Legendrian invariant in the following sense.